 Zenit returned to service with two successful government launches in 1998, but the rocket suffered an embarrassing failure on September 9, 1998.
 During its first international commercial satellite launch attempt with 12 Globalstar satellites, the rocket suffered a control system failure during the second stage burn.
 Globalstar had planned to buy multiple Zenit-2 launches, but after the failure the company switched to Boeing Delta II and Starsem Soyuz.
 The failure, combined with Russia's gradual ending of Zenit-2 military launches, dealt a serious blow to the rocket.
 Only four Zenit-2 launches occurred between 1999 and 2001, and none took place in 2002.

-managed an unlikely rebirth, however.
-During the early 1990s, several companies began
+unlikely rebirth, however.
+During the early 1990s, several companies began studying the

-studying the creation of a three-stage "Zenit-3" to launch commercial satellites
+creation of a three-stage "Zenit-3" to launch commercial satellites into

-into geosynchronous transfer orbit (GTO) from a floating launch platform.
-Payload mass
+geosynchronous transfer orbit (GTO) from a floating launch platform.
+Payload mass could be

-could be increased by launching from the equator, where the Earth's rotation provides more
+increased by launching from the equator, where the Earth's rotation provides more velocity

-velocity to assist the launcher.
-Russia's RKK Energia offered its Blok DM as an upper
+to assist the launcher.
+Russia's RKK Energia offered its Blok DM as an upper stage, USA's

-stage, USA's Boeing its payload integration and western marketing skills, Norway's
+Boeing its payload integration and western marketing skills, Norway's Anglo-Norwegian

-Anglo-Norwegian Kverner Group the floating launch platform and command ship, and SDO
+Kverner Group the floating launch platform and command ship, and SDO Yuzhnoye/PO Yuzhmash

-Yuzhnoye/PO Yuzhmash the two-stage Zenit, launcher equipment, and launch operations.
-The
+the two-stage Zenit, launcher equipment, and launch operations.
+The four companies

-respectfully.
-Plans called for Sea Launch operations to be based in Long Beach,
+Plans called for Sea Launch operations to be based in Long Beach, California, near several

 For Sea Launch, Zenit's first stage was strengthened, the second stage engine thrust was increased, more propellants were loaded, and electronics were upgraded.
 The improved rocket, named Zenit-3SL, was topped by the Blok DMSL third stage and an enlarged payload fairing.
 Initially rated to handle 5.25 metric ton payloads to GTO, Zenit-3SL's payload capacity soon grew to 6 tons.